 Hi, I’m Kirsten

-Registered Dietitian and Nutritionist (RDN), foodie, cook, baker, lover of the outdoors, mother of 3 fur children, and one wonderful 3-year-old boy.
+Registered Dietitian and Nutritionist (RDN), Board Certified in Lifestyle Medicine as a Certified Lifestyle Medicine Professional.
+I am also a foodie, cook, baker, lover of the outdoors, mother of 3 fur children, and one wonderful 4.5-year-old boy.

 Welcome to Nosh Theory!
-If you are here, you are probably ready to implement clean and healthy plant-based eating for you and your new (or not so new) bundle of joy.
-You may also just be interested in mom hacks for quick and nutritious eating offered by an expert.
+If you are here, you are probably ready to implement more plant-based eating into your life.
+You may also just be interested in food hacks for quick and nutritious eating offered by an expert.
 Either way, welcome!
 I can’t wait to share my knowledge with you.